PatrickKyei/exception/_posts/2022-05-24-things-you-should-cancel-from-your-life.md

 Good work is good, but so is good rest.

-Overworking your body will cost you some great deal of health issues, if not now some day.
+Overworking your body will cost you a lot of health problems in the future, if not now.
 Take a break and take care of your body.